 Guaranteeing specific SEO results is something that I will never do purely because I don’t control Google’s ranking algorithm and neither do any other SEO agencies.
 The system in which Google determines which websites to rank for certain keywords will never be revealed and so the only way to achieve the best results is to be flexible and responsive in your SEO strategy.
 If an agency is offering to guarantee you results – ask them what keywords you’re guaranteed to rank for and more importantly how many people search for that exact phrase per month.

-Perhaps the most important question to ask a potential SEO agency is “do you pay websites to publish articles containing a link back to your client’s websites?”
+Perhaps the most important question to ask a potential SEO agency is “do you pay blogs to publish articles containing a link back to your client’s websites?”
 If their answer is yes then yours needs to be no. I’ve seen major national brands, who attract tens of thousands of website visits per day have their entire site removed from Google due to paid link building activity.
 Google considers this ‘cheating your way to the top’ and has very advanced methods of detecting and penalising websites who do so.

 Quality SEO requires an in depth understanding of your business, the market you operate within and the language in which you communicate to the world.
 This is something that only a local Brisbane SEO can offer.
 Many SEO agencies outsource their work to countries like the Philippines in order to keep their costs low and profits high.
 As a consultant, I am the only one who will ever work on your account and I strongly advise against working with anyone who outsources their SEO to other countries.